juls858/swapkit-fee-experiment-analysis/README.md

 This project analyzes THORChain's fee experiment data to understand the impact of different fee tiers on swap volume, revenue, and user behavior.
 The analysis uses data from Snowflake's `9R.FEE_EXPERIMENT` schema and provides interactive visualizations through Streamlit dashboards.

+**📖 For AI assistants and developers:** See [Cursor Context Rules](docs/CURSOR_RULES.md).
+If you use Cursor’s Context Rules feature, the same content is available at `.cursor/rules.mdc` for direct ingestion by Cursor.

 ### Key Features

 - **Phase 2 Elasticity Analysis**: Price elasticity of demand, revenue optimization, and decomposition